-The ideal foundation set up is a small container filled with moist earth.
-If the container has transparent sides and the outside is covered with a dark cover, they will often dig down and build their foundation chamber against the side - so you can still see what is happening.
+The ideal foundation setup is a small container filled with moist earth.
+If the container has transparent sides and the outside is covered with a dark cover, they will often dig down and build their foundation chamber against the side, so you can still see what is happening.
 Alternatively, and esp. for those queens that already have some eggs, fill a container with some earth, lightly compress it, water it slightly, then make a small chamber on the surface and cover this with a piece of glass, covered with something to keep the light out.
-This chamber should be approx. 2-3 cm max wide and a 1.5 cm deep.
+This chamber should be approx. 2 - 3 cm max wide and 1.5 cm deep.
 You can then place the queen and eggs into this.
 If she is happy after a few hours, she will have modified the chamber to her requirements and settled down to raise her brood.
-Keep the medium moist not wet, temperature circa 28-32C, with minimal disturbance.
-They will take 4-5 weeks to raise their first workers.
+Keep the medium moist not wet, temperature circa 28 - 32°C, with minimal disturbance.
+It will take 4 - 5 weeks to raise their first workers.

-Their first brood can be a significant size and if looked after correctly within about three months they can have around 500 workers.
-The first batch of workers do not seem to go out to forage, but rather concentrate on helping the queen with the existing brood.
-Once a few hundred workers have emerged they will start foraging – usually at night.
-Feed them on a sugar / water mix or diluted honey, and small dead insects.
-Remove all uneaten food after 24 hours to stop any molds forming.
+Their first brood can be a significant size and if looked after correctly within about three months of foundation they can have around 300 - 500 workers.
+The first batch of workers to emerge do not seem to go out to forage, but rather concentrate on helping the queen with the existing brood.
+Once the follow-on brood has emerged, they will start foraging – usually at night.
+Feed them on a sugar/water mix or diluted honey, and small dead insects.
+Remove all uneaten food after 24 hours to stop any mold from forming.

-Advice: Do not use compost / soil purchased from a garden center, as these often have added insecticides incorporated.
+Do not use compost/soil purchased from a garden centre, as these often have added insecticides incorporated.

 Do not feed with any insect that you have found that is already dead, as it could have been killed by insecticide, and still have some poison in its system.